dylanmooney62/laravel-blog/content/blog/routing.md

 ## Routing

 All Post CRUD functionality should only be accessible to authenticated users with the following roles: **admin**, **editor**, or **author**.

 However, I will only implement authentication at this stage of the development process.
 I will implement authorization after the Post CRUD functionality has been completed to avoid unneeded complexity at such an early stage.

-All routes relating to administrative functionality on the site will be protected by authentication can be found at the **/admin** route.
+All routes relating to the administrative functionality of the site will be protected by authentication and can be found at the /admin route.

 ```php
 // web.php